Categorical models for equivariant classifying spaces: Categorical universal equivariant principal bundles

 \begin{thm}\mylabel{LaMay} A numerable principal $(G,\PI_G)$-bundle $p\colon E\rtarr B$ is universal if and only if $E^{\LA}$ is contractible for all (closed) subgroups $\LA$ of $\GA$ such that $\LA\cap \GA =\{e\}$. \end{thm}

-We explain the hypotheses.
+We comment on the hypotheses.
 Recall from point-set topology that a space $X$ is completely regular if for every closed subspace $C$ and every point $x$ not in $C$, there is a continuous function $f\colon X \rtarr [0,1]$ such that $f(x)=0$ and $f(C)={1}$.
 This is a weak condition that is satisfied by reasonable spaces, such as CW complexes.

-\begin{rem} By \cite[Propositions 4 and 5]{LM}, a principal $(\PI;\GA)$-bundle with completely regular total space is locally trivial, and a locally trivial principal $(G,\PI_G)$-bundle over a paracompact base space (such as a CW complex) is numerable.
+\begin{rem} Specializing \cite[Propositions 4 and 5]{LM}, a principal $(G,\PI_G)$-bundle with completely regular total space is locally trivial, and a locally trivial principal $(G,\PI_G)$-bundle over a paracompact base space (such as a CW complex) is numerable.
 Therefore, modulo weak point-set topological conditions, the fixed point condition in \myref{LaMay} is the essential criterion for a universal bundle. \end{rem}

 Therefore \myref{FixedUni} has the following consequence.